joaobjsantos/daop/README.md

 conda activate daop
 ```

-To execute the framework for the Pretext Optimization (PO) experiment, please run the following commands:
+To execute the framework for the Pretext Optimization (PO) experiment, run the following command:

 ```bash
 python main_po.py {seeds separated by commas}
 ```

-To execute the framework for the Downstream Optimization (DO) experiment, please run the following commands:
+To execute the framework for the Downstream Optimization (DO) experiment, run the following command:

 ```bash
 python main_do.py {seeds separated by commas}
 ```

-To execute the framework for the Simultaenous Pretext and Downstream Optimization (DO) experiment, please run the following commands:
+To execute the framework for the Simultaenous Pretext and Downstream Optimization (DO) experiment, run the following command:

 ```bash
 python main_spdo.py {seeds separated by commas}
 ```

-To execute the framework for the Supervised Learning (SL) experiment, please run the following commands:
+To execute the framework for the Supervised Learning (SL) experiment, run the following command:

 ```bash